wp-plugins/captcha-bank/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Captcha Bank lets you forget about SPAM.
-It is an advance protection shield for your wordpress website.
+Captcha Bank is a Bullet Proof Advance Protection Shield for your Wordpress website.
 It's more than just a Captcha!

 == Description ==